fshowalter/movielog-archive/reviews/stake-land-2010.md

 :grade: C+
 :pull_quote: _Stake Land_ may not be a revelation, but it is a solid entry in the post-apocalyptic horror genre.
 The script respects the audience.
 When Martin hears that his family is "already dead," he accepts it with wisdom seldom seen in horror films.
 ---
 _Stake Land_ is set in a near-future where vamps (a kind of fast-running-zombie/vampire hybrid) have overrun the world.
 Enigmatic loner Mister takes in orphaned teen Martin.
 The pair head out in Mister's old Cadillac, searching for the fabled land of New Eden.
-Along the way, they run up against a fundamentalist neo-nazi militia that uses vamps as a kind of chemical weapon, dropping them out of helicopters into neighboring towns.
+Along the way, they run up against a fundamentalist neo-nazi militia that uses vamps as a weapon, dropping them out of helicopters into neighboring towns.

 After a grisly opening sequence where we see a vamp drain and discard the corpse of an infant, _Stake Land_ keeps its baddies off-screen as much as possible.
 Instead, it's content to let the scenery establish atmosphere.
 Deserted strip malls.
 Desolate two-lane blacktops.
 Overgrown buildings.
 Rusted scrapheaps.
 An urban wilderness.
 It's like a western with a super-bloody third act.